jfrog/charts/stable/artifactory-ha/README.md

 ### Logger sidecars

-This chart provides thee option to add sidecars to tail various types of logs from artifactory.
-To see the potential values check the `artifactory.logger.names` value in `values.yaml`
+This chart provides the option to add sidecars to tail various types of logs from artifactory.
+To see the potential values check the `artifactory.loggers` and `nginx.loggers` values in `values.yaml`

 To access a specific log run `kubectl logs -n <ARTIFACTORY_NAMESPACE> <ARTIFACTORY_POD_NAME> -c <LOG_NAME>`.